 The standard FM channel in the United States, as defined by the FCC is 200 KHz (See CFR 47 73.201).
-The occupied bandwidth of an FM IBOC signal, as created by Ibiquity, Inc, is 400 KHz.
-See below picture:
+The occupied bandwidth of an FM IBOC signal, as created by Ibiquity, Inc., is 400 KHz.
+See the below picture:

 A picture is worth a thousand words.
 Engineering types will understand this without explanation.
-For non-engineering types, here is your thousand words (or so):
+For non-engineering types, here are your thousand words (or so):

-The span, as noted on bottom right hand side of the screen is 500 Khz.
+The span, as noted on the bottom right-hand side of the screen is 500 kHz.
 Each horizontal division is 50 KHz.
 The entire span of the measurable signal is eight horizontal divisions, thus 400 KHz.

 As noted above, the allocated channel bandwidth is 200 KHz, thus this station is exceeding it’s allocated bandwidth by 100%.
 This is allowed under CFR 73.404, which is titled “Interim hybrid IBOC DAB operation.”